divijghose/firedrake/Firedrake-meeting-2025-02-12.md

 The main controversy is renaming `.subfunctions` to `.subspaces` for function spaces.
 I think this was just a silly mistake we made when deprecating `.split()`.

+## JHC: `EnsembleFunction`
+New set of classes for representing finite element spaces/functions distributed over an `Ensemble`.
+Provides some collective semantics and operations that are either useful (e.g. dealing with one `EnsembleFunction` rather than lists of `Function` on each ensemble member), or downright necessary (e.g. `_ad_dot` to be able to create `ReducedFunctionals` over an `Ensemble` that actually passes the Taylor tests).

+Still in draft form, I'm just looking for any feedback at this stage.
+See the description in the PR for more detail.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*